5 Plumbing Tips to Prepare You For Autumn

 4. Clean Your Roof Gutters

+With rainstorms happening these days, it would be no surprise to find that there are several twigs and residues in your roof gutters that you need to declutter.
+This is expected to worsen during the autumn season.
 Clean the roof gutters thoroughly to avoid potential blockage during the colder months.
 It will save your roof from collapsing.
 Install gutter guards to prevent fallen leaves from entering your gutters and blocking the flow of rainwater.
-Know the benefits of installing a gutter guard here
+Know the benefits of installing a gutter guard here.

 5. Check Your Sewer Lines

 If you always experience blocked toilets and blocked drains in other parts of your home, there is a high chance that you have blocked sewers.
-Other signs include gurgling sounds and rotten smell coming straight from your sewage system.
+Other signs include gurgling sounds and a rotten smell coming straight from your sewage system.